sjbrandenberg/ucla_geotech_tools/response_spectrum/README.md

 4. computing the peak acceleration amplitude for the SDOF oscillator
 5. repeating steps 2 and 3 for a range of user-specified periods

+## Signal conditioning

+response_spectrum does not perform any signal conditioning, which is assumed to be performed prior to invoking the response_spectrum command.
+I recommend performing the following steps prior to computing a response spectrum:

+i. high-pass filtering.
+I generally use an acausal Butterworth filter and set the corner frequency and order such to be the least invasive possible combination that removes undesired low frequency drift. ii. application of a Tukey window to ensure periodicity of the signal.

 ## Installation
 ```python
 pip install ucla_geotech_tools.response_spectrum